Business Internet Security Tips

 Computer System Best Practices-

 - If possible, conduct all online banking activities from a stand-alone, hardened and completely locked down computer system.
 This is particularly important if you transact high value or large numbers of online transactions.
-This computer should not be used for email or web browsing.
+This computer should not be used for email, social networking or web browsing.

 - Never share usernames, passwords, PIN codes or similar information.

-- Limit administrative rights on users' workstations.
-This will help prevent the inadvertent downloading of malware or other viruses.
+- Limit administrative rights on users' workstations to help prevent the inadvertent downloading of malware or other viruses.

 - Clear the browser cache before and after an Online Banking session.
 This helps eliminate copies of web pages that have been stored on the hard drive.